 I am respectfully requesting if you and your team of advocates do for me what you did for your previous reader.
-I have all my documentation, including photos of the damage.
+All my documentation, including photos of the damage.
 I want Heys to replace or repair my bags.
 Can you help me? — Carlos DeLeon, Morristown, N.J.

-Answer: Oh no, not again.
+Oh no, not again.
 To recap, Heys America Ltd., based in Chicago, is a “completely separate” company from Heys USA, “with no relationship or affiliation in ownership.”
-That’s a little confusing, as I noted in my previous story on the subject.
+That’s a little confusing.

 Seriously, if you’re going to pick a name for your business, at least choose one that won’t confuse customers.
 This is the second time we’ve had to deal with this issue — and something tells me it won’t be the last.